 - Lime Sulphur – We need this to brighten up the deadwood and to bring out its white color.

 - Chopsticks – Used to get rid of the air pockets in the soil.

 Step 1: Defoliate the tree

 After removing the leaves it is much easier to see the structure.
 There are too many branches growing straight up.
-Part of the refining this tree is to wire those branches and make them grow horizontal, so we can get better separation between main branches and pads.
+Part of refining this tree is to wire those branches and make them grow horizontally, so we can get better separation between main branches and pads.

 Step 2: Repositioning the rock

-Remove the tree from pot.
-This is a good time to trim some of the long hanging roots and check the mesh at the bottom of the pot.
+Remove the tree from the pot.
+This is a good time to trim some of the long-hanging roots and check the mesh at the bottom of the pot.
 Next, place a little bit of soil to create a slope and set the tree back in.